 Check out my list of saving money to travel tips here.

 Saving to Travel can be easy if you are willing to work for it!

 If You can Dream it You can do itWhen I started this pursuit, I had no Idea if I could save what I needed.
 It would have been easy to revert back to taking 1 to 3 month trips when shit hit the fan or when life was stressful, but I not a quitter.
 When things got tough, I didn’t find my dream shrinking instead I used the frustration and stress to fuel and expand my dream (After all, this started out as a 7 month trip, which has now evolved into a life of long term travel).
 I poured all my hope into reaching this goal and I have learned I’m capable of more than I ever realized.
 If you really believe you can do something, you can, and anyone who says otherwise is trying to sell you something.

 Lastly, and the most important thing I’ve learned, is that I know nothing.

-I might have tons of saving to travel. and backpacking travel tips stored in my head, but I still have an endless amount to see, experience, and learn.
+I might have tons of savings tricks, travel tips about flying and backpacking travel tips stored in my head, but I still have an endless amount to see, experience, and learn.